EstebanGameDevelopment/storybookeditor/README.md

 Of course, in all the cases you will also need to install the database to store the data.

-Now you can contact us, at `alpha.tester@infinitemonkeymachine.com`, to request the front-end software, we will create an account so you have access.
+Now you can contact us, at [alpha.tester@infinitemonkeymachine.com](mailto:alpha.tester@infinitemonkeymachine.com), to request the front-end software, we will create an account so you have access.

 ## FRONT-END INSTALLATION INSTRUCTIONS

-After setting up the server and contacting us at `alpha.tester@infinitemonkeymachine.com` to get access, you can download the software and run it.
+After setting up the server and contacting us to get access, you can download the software and run it.

 Check the video: [Frontend Setup Video](https://youtu.be/-2tbtXpof7Q)